 Past literature has discussed both positive and negative effects of the impact of social capital on community-based tourism.
-Social capital enables to create a solidarity or cohesion among community members which reinforce social support and social networks among local residents and families and successful thereby building tourism businesses (Zhang et al., 2020; Rodriguez-Giron & Vanneste, 2019; Nunkoo, 2017), create a sense of identity and common purpose among community members and reduces social inequality between communities (Nunkoo, 2017), improve residents' interests in community issues and increases responsibility and accountability among the community (Zhang et al., 2020: Pramanik et al., 2019). assist in improving human capital of the community such as community competency and knowledge. problem-solving ability of local residents that arise through such collective efforts and ultimately this affects to have with the community a knowledge to practice sustainability bv covering environmental, economic and social aspects (Zhang et al., 2020; Pramanik et al..
-2019), build community culture and important values (Zhang et al., 2020), reinforce relationships and interactions among people in the community (Zhang et al., 2020; Rodriguez-Giron & Vanneste, 2019: Minamoto.
+Social capital enables to create a solidarity or cohesion among community members which reinforce social support and social networks among local residents and families and thereby building successful tourism businesses (Zhang et al., 2020; Rodriguez-Giron Vanneste, 2019; Nunkoo, 2017), create a sense of identity and common purpose community members and reduces inequality social between communities (Nunkoo, 2017), improve residents' interests in community issues and increases responsibility and accountability among the community (Zhang et al., 2020; Pramanik et al., 2019), assist in improving human capital of the community such as community competency and knowledge. problem-solving ability of local residents that arise through such collective efforts and ultimately this affects to have with the community a knowledge practice sustainability environmental, covering economic and social aspects (Zhang et al., 2020; Pramanik et 2019), build community culture and important values (Zhang et al., 2020), reinforce and interactions relationships among people in the community (Zhang et al., 2020; Rodriguez-Vanneste.
+Giron & 2019: Minamoto.
 2010: Moscardo.
 Further, social capital 2013). facilitates for knowledge sharing and innovation (Kim & Shim, Martínez-Pérez et 2018: al..
-2016). stimulates open and efficient exchange of information resources among and the businesses and community people (Inkpen and Tsang, 2005).
+2016). stimulates open and efficient exchange of information and resources among businesses and community people (Inkpen and Tsang, 2005).
 Shanmuganathan et al. (2020) pointed out the findings of Thammajinda (2013) and Hwang (2012) says that social capital opens the opportunity for funds, advisory services, technical support and skill development for the local people at the grass-root level and this affects to enhance peoples' involvement in the tourism industry.
-Lin et al. (2017) found that in Sri Lankan context, though both rural and urban residents believe about tourism development, future among the urban community impact of social capital is insignificant in future tourism development.
-By citing the findings of several researchers (Blackman & Henderson, 2004; De Smedt et al., 2013; Slaughter, 2002; Wilkinson et al., 2014) who did a survey of empowered farmer communities in rural settings, Bourgeoisa et al. (2017) highlighted that foresight initiative supporting was provided as part of an empowerment for the community to work as change agents in the working society by collaboratively for shaping and developing their future.
+Lin et al. (2017) found that in Sri Lankan context, though both rural and urban residents believe about future tourism development, among the urban community impact of social capital is insignificant in future tourism development.
+By citing the findings of several researchers (Blackman & Henderson, 2004: De Smedt et al., 2013; Slaughter, 2002; Wilkinson et al., 2014) who did a survey of empowered farmer communities in rural settings, Bourgeoisa et al. (2017) highlighted that foresight initiative supporting was provided as part of empowerment for the community to work as change agents in the society by working collaboratively for shaping and developing their future.

-Also, several researchers found that bad relationships create negative results among the community such as lack of infrastructure development, lack of competent and trained people community, in the poor marketing and destination promotion, absence of equitable sharing of resources, etc. (Pramanik et al., 2019; Payne et al., 2011).
-However, it is not having a concluding view of whether such positive effects or bad effects foreseen relating to either with empowered or not In Sri empowered MSSTEs.
+Also, several researchers found that bad relationships create negative results among the community such as lack of infrastructure development, lack of competent and trained people in the community, poor marketing destination and promotion, absence of equitable sharing of resources, (Pramanik et al., 2019; Payne et al., 2011).
+However, it is not having a concluding view of whether such positive effects or bad effects foreseen relating to either with empowered or not empowered MSSTEs.
 Lankan context, few researches (for example, Minamoto, 2010; Shanmuganathan et al., 2020; etc.) are available which were focused on social capital aspect of community tourism.
-However, anv evidences on such а comparative analysis between the MSSTEs who were empowered and who were not empowered by any CBT project as well as which dimensions of social capital affect significantly on business growth cannot be found.
+However, evidences on such anv comparative analysis between the MSSTEs who were empowered and who were not empowered by any CBT project as well as which dimensions of social capital affect significantly on business growth cannot be found.
 Therefore, within that milieu, with the aim of fulfilling knowledge and contextual gaps in the existing research literature, the following three research hypotheses were formulated to test in this study.